-Golf is golf, and Hawaii is part of the United States, but Island golf nevertheless has its own quirks.
+Golf is golf, and Hawaii is part of the United States, but island golf nevertheless has its own quirks.
 Here are a few tips to make your golf experience in the Islands more pleasant.

 Stay hydrated.
 Spending four-plus hours in the sun and heat means you'll perspire away considerable fluids and energy.

-All resort courses and many daily fee courses provide rental clubs.
+All resort courses and many daily-fee courses provide rental clubs.
 In many cases, they're the latest lines from top manufacturers.
 This is true both for men and women, as well as for left-handers, which means you don't have to schlep clubs across the Pacific.

 Come spikeless—few Hawaii courses still permit metal spikes.
 And most of the resort courses require a collared shirt.

 Maui is notorious for its trade winds.
-Consider playing early if you want to avoid the wind, and remember that although it will frustrate you at times and make club selection difficult, you may well see some of your longest drives ever.
+Consider playing early if you want to avoid the breezes, and remember that although it will frustrate you at times and make club selection difficult, you may well see some of your longest drives ever.

 In theory you can play golf in Hawaii 365 days a year, but there's a reason the Hawaiian Islands are so green.
 An umbrella and light jacket can come in handy.

 Unless you play a muni or certain daily-fee courses, plan on taking a cart.
 Riding carts are mandatory at most courses and are included in the greens fee.